-Tenon has a 5-year syndicated bank debt facility, lead by JP Morgan Chase (as agent) in the US.
+Tenon has a 5-year syndicated bank debt facility, lead by JPMorgan Chase Bank, N.A. ("JPMorgan Chase") (as agent) in the US.
 The facility, which comprises an amortising term facility and a revolver facility, does not expire until June 2016.

 On 24 June 2011, a new long-term debt financing facility was established, replacing Tenon's previous syndicated facility, which was due to expire in June 2012.
-The new facility is for five years and is a syndicated facility structured on a group basis with JP Morgan Chase Bank, N.A. ("JP Morgan Chase") as agent.
-The facility is a \$57.6 million secured facility, comprising a \$50 million revolver facility and a \$7.6 million amortising term loan (refer to note 19 term and current debt).
+The facility is for five years and is a syndicated facility structured on a Tenon group basis with JPMorgan Chase as agent.
+The facility is a \$54.5 million secured facility, comprising a \$50 million revolver facility and a \$4.5 million amortising term loan (refer to note 19 term and current debt).
+The term loan was initially for \$7.6 million in June 2011, however \$2.1 million was attached to the Canadian manufacturing operations and was repaid during the current year and \$1 million has been repaid through scheduled monthly payments since July 2011.

-The new facility is an "asset-based" lending facility, whereby the underlying assets and working capital of Tenon secure the obligations to the bank syndicate.
+The facility is an "asset-based" lending facility, whereby the underlying assets and working capital of Tenon secure the obligations to the bank syndicate.
 The amount available for drawdown at any one time is determined by the value of the assets under a 'borrowing base' covenant, based on the current value of Tenon's inventory and receivables, reported to the agent on a monthly basis, subject to certain prescribed exclusions, reserves and deductions.
 The 'borrowing base' calculations are subject to periodic examination by the agent during the remaining life of the credit facility (refer to note 19 term and current debt).

 Tenon's banking facility requires a minimum "availability" 'borrowing base' of \$7.5 million.
-At 30 June 2012, the amount of availability was \$16.1 million.
+At 30 June 2013, the amount of availability was \$17.5 million.
 Should availability fall below \$7.5 million at any time, this would result in a default under the terms of the banking facility giving the banks the right to impose certain restrictions on Tenon's access to and use of its funds including demanding repayment of the amount borrowed, thereby requiring Tenon to source alternative funding.
 The terms of the facility also include certain negative covenants in relation to acquisitions and dividends, each of which are limited to \$5 million per calendar year (without bank approval) and each subject to a minimum availability of \$12.5 million existing immediately after the acquisition or the payment of the dividend.
-In addition, the facility has an annual excess cash flow recapture provision of up to \$1 million to be applied against the balance of the term loan owing at the end of the relevant fiscal year commencing June 2012.
+In addition, the facility has an annual excess cash flow recapture provision of up to \$1 million to be applied against the balance of the term loan owing at the end of the relevant fiscal year.
 Tenon is also limited to the amount of third party borrowing, which cannot exceed \$5 million.
 With the exception of the provision relating to excess cash flow recapture, the new facility is not otherwise subject to earnings or fixed charge based financial covenants.